nexpy/nxrefine/README.md

 Installing and Running
 ======================
-The source code can be downloaded from the AXMAS Git repository:
+The source code can be downloaded from the NeXpy Git repository:

 ```
     $ git clone https://github.com/nexpy/nxrefine.git